dannyd2083/NETXAI/README.md

 ## ⚠️ Known Issues & Troubleshooting

-### 1. ❌ XGBoost Error: "You are running 32-bit Python on a 64-bit OS"
+### 1. ❌ XGBoost Error: "You are running 32-bit Python on a 64-bit OS", or encounter issues with `LightGBM` or `XGBoost`
-✅ Solution: install via conda (recommended):
+✅ Solution 1: install via conda (recommended):
 `conda install -c conda-forge xgboost`

+✅ Solution 2:
+If you're using `macOS`, you may need to install `OpenMP`:

+`brew install libomp`